Blue Ribbon Day: Show your support for police on the front line

 Wear a blue ribbon – The blue ribbon is a visual symbol of your remembrance of the police officers who have made the ultimate sacrifice.
 It is also a symbol of support for our serving members.

-Help Turn Victoria Blue – Decorate your workplace, home, front fence or balcony in blue ribbons to show your support for Victoria Police.
-Visit our website for Remembrance Kits and Ribbons.
+Help Turn Victoria blue – Decorate your workplace, home, front fence or balcony in blue ribbons to show your support for Victoria Police.

 Get involved on social media – Show your support via social media using the hashtags #BlueRibbonDay2020 #BRD2020